WeatherLab/fsodoc/source/tutorial/create_news_items.rst

 function is used to validate the $_POST fields.
 In this case the title and text fields are required.

-CodeIgniter has a powerful validation library as demonstrated above.
+FSO has a powerful validation library as demonstrated above.
 You can read :doc:`more about this library here <../libraries/validation>`.